RobyFerro/vega-framework/docs/reference/cli/doctor.md

 - Folder layout matches the expected Clean Architecture structure.
 - `config.py` bootstraps the dependency injection container correctly.
 - Modules respect layer boundaries (no forbidden imports).
-- Optional scaffolds (FastAPI, SQLAlchemy) are wired consistently.
+- Optional scaffolds (Vega Web, SQLAlchemy) are wired consistently.

 Follow the [roadmap](../ROADMAP.md) for updates or contribute ideas if you have specific validations that would help your team.